Ryan Rolison: Colorado Rockies

 On November 19, 2021, the Rockies selected Rolison's contract and added him to their 40-man roster.
 He opened the 2022 season on the injured list with a shoulder injury.
 In June, it was announced that Rolison was scheduled for surgery and would miss the entire season.
 On March 25, 2023, Rolison was placed on the 60-day injured list to begin the year.
 After rehabbing with the Single-A Fresno Grizzlies, Rolison was activated from the injured list on May 29 and optioned to Triple-A Albuquerque.
 He was placed back on the injured list with an unspecified injury on June 4, and was transferred back to the 60-day injured list on July 14.
 Following the season on October 20, Rolison was removed from the 40-man roster and sent outright to Triple–A Albuquerque.

 In 2024, Rolison began pitching primarily out of the bullpen, splitting the year between the rookie-level Arizona Complex League Rockies, High-A Spokane Indians, and Albuquerque.
 In 29 appearances (5 starts) for the three affiliates, he accumulated a 2–3 record and 4.47 ERA with 35 strikeouts across 46 1/3 innings pitched.

 Rolison began 2025 back with Albuquerque, recording a 3–1 record and 3.72 ERA with 23 strikeouts over his first 12 games.
 On May 11, 2025, Rolison was selected to the 40-man roster and promoted to the major leagues for the first time.
 On August 16, Rolison recorded his first career win, tossing a scoreless inning of relief against the Arizona Diamondbacks.
+He made 31 appearances for the Rockies during his rookie campaign, but struggled to a 7.02 ERA with 25 strikeouts across 42 1/3 innings pitched.
+On November 18, Rolison was designated for assignment by Colorado.

-Atlanta Braves
+Chicago Cubs

 On November 19, 2025, Rolison was traded to the Atlanta Braves in exchange for cash.
+He was designated for assignment by the Braves following the signing of Robert Suárez on December 11.
+The next day, Rolison was claimed off waivers by the Chicago White Sox.
+He was designated for assignment by Chicago following the signing of Sean Newcomb on December 23.
+On January 7, 2026, Rolison was claimed off waivers by the Chicago Cubs.
+He was optioned to the Triple-A Iowa Cubs to begin the regular season.
+He was called up to the Cubs and made his regular season debut in a 10-4 win over the Phillies on April 14, throwing one shutout inning.